Latest Posts

 How to Raise a Musical Child

-While different kids have different talents-some are good at drawing, some can dance well, and some are most talented in non-artistic areas-music should be integral to every child’s life.
-And even if your child does not develop into a musical prodigy, it is a good idea to have cultivated familiarity with the art form.
+Music should be integral to every child’s life.
+Different kids have different talents—some are good at drawing, some can dance well, and some are most talented in non-artistic areas.
+Even if your child does not develop into a musical prodigy, it is a good idea to cultivate familiarity with the art form.

 In addition to enriching a child’s life, familiarity with music and learning to play an instrument helps develop crucial areas of a child’s brain.
-In fact, studies have shown that musical proficiency helps children in math, language, learning, and creativity.
-In general, a child who can play a musical instrument has an intellectual edge over one who cannot.
+Studies have shown that musical proficiency helps children in math, language, education, and creativity.
+Generally, a child who can play a musical instrument has an intellectual edge over one who cannot.

 Starting early

-You may have heard that playing music for babies, even as early as when they are in the womb, can help boost intelligence.
-In fact, the studies behind this are mixed, and nothing conclusive is known, but there is no denying that having plenty of music in the household prepares a child to learn music when she is old enough.
+You may have heard that playing music for babies, even as early as in the womb, can help boost intelligence.
+The studies behind this are mixed, and nothing conclusive is known, but there is no denying that having plenty of music in the household prepares a child to learn music when she is old enough.

 During the early months of your child’s life, play music whenever your baby is wide awake.
-And in fact, she may even sleep well if you play some soft music in the background during sleep times.
+She may even sleep well if you play soft music in the background during sleep times.
 Play every kind of music that you have in the house.
 All will help your child develop familiarity with the diverse melodies, harmonies, and tones that go into music.
-Meanwhile, even if you are not particularly musical yourself, it is a good idea to hum and sing to your child often.
-She will enjoy it, and it will make your household a little more fun and musical.
+Meanwhile, even if you are not particularly musical, humming and singing to your child often is a good idea.
+She will enjoy it, making your household fun and musical.

 Related Articles :